 Can I understand how we can sustain the environment across the world?

-To identify what are the earth's resources and how the lack of care might affect people and the environment behaviour and how it can affect people?
+To identify what are the earth's resources and how the lack of care might affect people and the environment

 Can I understand what it means to be enterprising?